hwxcby/ATTOrderNet/README.md

 # ATTOrderNet
 Code for the paper “Deep attentive sentence ordering network”.

-We choose the ROC dataset as an example.
+We choose the [SIND dataset](http://visionandlanguage.net/VIST/dataset.html) as an example.

 ### Requirements
 python 2.7.12, tensorflow 1.12.3